Moon of the Wolf: Plot

-With the town's residents fearful and the sheriff without assistance, Andrew Rodanthe volunteers to become deputy.
-Andrew and the sheriff return to Hugh Burrifor's house and discover the old man has created a voodoo potion that gives off a vapor meant to repel the Loug Garog.
+With the town's residents fearful and the sheriff without assistance, Andrew Rodanthe volunteers to become a deputy.
+Andrew and the sheriff return to Hugh Burrifor's house and discover that the old man has created a voodoo potion that gives off a vapor meant to repel the Rougarou.
 Rodanthe inhales the potion and goes into what appears to be an epileptic seizure.
 He is taken to the hospital.

-While there, Andrew's sister Louise tells the sheriff she can speak French fluently and would talk to Hugh Burrifor about the unexplainable term Loug Garog.
+While there, Andrew's sister Louise tells the sheriff she can speak French fluently and would talk to Hugh Burrifor about the unexplainable term Rougarou.
 While speaking with the old man, Louise solves the puzzle.
-Loug Garog is a mispronunciation of Loup Garou.
-Translated into English the term means werewolf.
+Rougarou is a mispronunciation of Loup Garou.
+Translated into English, the term means werewolf.

 Transformed into a werewolf, Andrew violently escapes the hospital and becomes the subject of a manhunt.
 As a posse gathers, Louise runs to the mayor, telling him that her brother is sick and that there are drugs that can help him.
 At her and Andrew's home, Louise talks to Sheriff Whitaker about werewolf folklore.
-She reveals a family secret, that her grandfather used to suffer from unusual spells of sickness, implying he was a werewolf and Andrew's curse was inherited.
+She reveals a family secret, that her grandfather used to suffer from unusual spells of sickness, implying he was a werewolf, and Andrew's curse was inherited.

 Louise returns to her plantation home alone, and Andrew, still in his werewolf form, enters the house.
 Louise flees to the barn.
 When the werewolf follows, she attempts to set him afire, then returns to the house.
 Andrew escapes the fire and pursues Louise.
 She eventually shoots him just as the sheriff returns.
 After he dies, Andrew returns to his human form.